Warlock (New Mutants): Origin

 Warlock is a Technarch, a race of shapeshifting "techno-organic" organisms that survive by infecting living creatures with the transmode virus before draining their life energy ("lifeglow").
 His father, the Magus, is the ruler of the Technarchy.
 Technarch children customarily battle their parents to the death in order to prove their right to exist.
-Warlock, however, does not wish to fight his father and, knowing the Magus will fight and likely slay him regardless, flees his home planet of Kvch.
+Warlock, however, does not wish to fight his father and, knowing that Magus will fight and likely slay him regardless, flees his home planet of Kvch.

 New Mutants

 Fleeing from his home planet and pursued by his father, Warlock crash-lands on Earth near Xavier's School for Gifted Youngsters, so drained of energy that he is near death.
 He soon comes into contact with the New Mutants.
 Confused by his new surroundings, he does not understand them or recognize them as sentient lifeforms and instead tries to communicate with the Danger Room's computers, mistaking them for beings like himself.
 After initially misunderstanding his actions and briefly fighting the young alien, the New Mutants contact Doug Ramsey, a mutant with linguistic powers, to establish communication.
-Once Warlock realizes his error and explains himself, he joins the team alongside Doug, who takes the codename Cypher.
+Once Warlock realizes his error and explains himself, he joins the team alongside Doug, who takes the code name Cypher.

 Learning to speak English, Warlock serves as a member of the original New Mutants for much of their eponymous series and soon becomes best friends with Cypher.
 His compassion, unusual for his species, leads to him being labeled a mutant in spirit.
 As a result of his compassionate nature, Warlock refuses to drain other sentient creatures of their lifeglow, though he initially has difficulty determining whether or not a creature is sentient.
 Team leader Mirage orders him not to drain any large creatures without permission; however, Warlock often drains such creatures at his discretion when she is not present.
 He also has a distinctive speech pattern common to Technarchs, frequently referring to himself with the personal pronoun "self".
 Though he initially refers to his teammates with their first names or pronouns, he later begins referring to them as "friends", and eventually as "selffriends".
 An exception is Mirage who, likely due to her status as team leader, he calls "chiefriend".
 Cypher, after offering his own life energy to keep Warlock alive during a mission in Asgard, earns the unique honorific title of "selfsoulfriend".